You are hereLight Burn

 This cannabis seedling basically grew up into the grow light!
 The heat from the bulb caused massive burning everywhere it touched.
 If a plant's leaves directly touches the lights, it leaves "burns" from the heat of the bulbs.

-This plant was green and healthy through the vegetative stage under an LED grow light, but the leaves started dying soon after flowering started.
+This plant was green and healthy through the vegetative stage under an LED grow light, but the leaves started dying soon after flowering started (even though that distance had been fine in the vegetative stage).
 The reason was the LED was too close.

-This is how you get "albino" buds.
-Light bleaching is most common with high-power LEDs and HPS lights that are kept too close to the tops of the plants.
-Basically, this is what happens when plants get too much light, kinda like how hair on top of your head can turn lighter if you spend plenty of time in the sun, except a "sun-burnt" bud isn't as strong!
+This is how you get "albino" or white buds.
+Light bleaching is most common with high-power LEDs and HPS grow lights because these can be brighter than the sun.
+Basically, bud bleaching is what happens when buds get too much light, kinda like how hair can get bleached if you spend plenty of time in the sun.
+Except a "sun-burnt" bud is often less potent, and may have lost it's "cannabis" smell!

 Buds which have been bleached tend to be low potency or even have no potency (no available THC or other cannabinoids).
 Therefore you should avoid light-bleaching your plants at all costs!